5 minutes read Dec 05,2023

 Sweet, crispy, and delicious, caramel corn is a treat that's perfect for the coldest months of the year.
-While store-bought caramel corn is convenient, homemade caramel corn knocks the socks off pre-packaged varieties.
+While store-bought is convenient, homemade caramel corn knocks the socks off pre-packaged varieties.
 Fill small treat bags with your homemade caramel corn to give away as presents or use them for stocking stuffers!

 Borrowed from our friends at Gimme Some Oven.

 - 1/4 cup light or dark corn syrup

 - 12 cups popped popcorn (about 1 cup kernels before popped), preferably warm from being freshly popped

 - Preheat oven to 300 degrees.
 Line a rimmed baking sheet or roasting pan with aluminum foil, and grease with cooking spray.